Maidie is a very affectionate female kitten born on June 1st 2017

 She was rescued and became an Abbey Cat after she showed up in someone's backyard one day and no one claimed her.

 Maidie is a ticked tabby, with half her face looking more like a ginger/orange tabby, and orange tabby features randomly throughout her fur.

 She has four adorable little white paws - like little booties.

-Maidie lives with her foster kitten sister, Marli, who is of similar age, and also her two older resident cat brothers.
+Maidie lives with two older resident cat brothers.

 She's been getting along very well with all of her siblings and they have helped socialize her.

 Maidie enjoys zooming around and chasing and being chased by Earl, her rowdy foster brother.